tap349/tap349.github.io/_posts/2016-01-22-pinboard-tags.md

   3. online book (even if it's not published)
 - **lecture** (mostly videos):
   1. single lecture (e.g. on youtube or vimeo)
-  2. series of lectures not comprising a single course
+  2. series of such lectures not comprising a single course
-  3. not conference talk
+  3. not conference or meetup talk
 - **talk**:
-  1. conference talk
+  1. conference or meetup talk
 - **course**
   1. offline course
   2. online series of lectures comprising a single course